The Effect Audio Thor II is a second-generation cable release in the company’s Premium Line using a pure silver Litz build. It is priced at $399.

-As with the Lionheart as well as the older Thor Mark I, Effect Audio provides a massive range of termination options for both top and bottom of the Thor II cable.
+As with the Lionheart as well as the older Thor Mark I, Effect Audio provides a massive range of termination options for both the top and bottom of the Thor II cable.

-You can elect though to terminate with no less than 7 different variety of plugs including rhodium 3.5mm and right angle 3.5mm, rhodium and gold plated 2.5mm, 4.5mm, and 3.5mm balanced as well as old school RSA type balanced.
+You can elect though to terminate with no less than 7 different varieties of plugs including rhodium 3.5mm and right angle 3.5mm, rhodium and gold plated 2.5mm, 4.5mm, and 3.5mm balanced as well as old school RSA type balanced.

 The connector varieties are equally abundant with no less than 12 different types from 2 pin, MMCX, FitEar, UE, Sennheiser to name but a few.
 This particular review version came with the standard 2 pin which has that nice shiny chrome finish and is perhaps the most attractive of the termination tubes.
 The rest of the connectors will come in black apart from the UE-Pro connectors which come in clear plastic.